How to Make a Competitive Analysis and Use It to Your Advantage?

 3. by understanding your competitor’s customer base, you can develop marketing strategies to target their customers.

-4. understanding your competitors can help you identify new opportunities and to better expect changes in the market.
+4. Understanding your competitors can help you identify new opportunities and better anticipate changes in the market.

 How to make a competitive analysis?